Ramonmelod/geminiApi/README.md

 ## Basic Telegram gemini consulting

-- This project enables your telegram bot to consulte Gemini AI for you directy in the chat
+- This project enables your telegram bot to consulte Gemini AI for you directly in the telegram chat

 Info: This project is still under construction!